nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      NEST convention: ``psc`` (aka CUBA)

-     Model post-synaptic responses to incoming spikes as changes in current. response of hte post syn neuron is independent of the neuronal state.
+     Model post-synaptic responses to incoming spikes as changes in current. response of the post synaptic neuron is independent of the neuronal state.

-     see more details on ...
-     Synaptic inputs are represented as fixed currents (I) injected into the neuron.
-     These currents are independent of the membrane potential and are directly added to the neuron's equation governing voltage dynamics.
-     Computationally less intensive than conductance-based models.
+     Computationally, they are less intensive than conductance-based models.

+     For more details see :ref:`synapse_dynamics`.

 - Conductance-based synapses